aslancaglar/tasty-touch-order-4bc8eca3/README.md

-# Qimbo Kiosk - Restaurant Point of Sale (POS) System
+# Qimbo Kiosk - Restaurant Self Order Kiosk Web App
 This is a modern Point of Sale (POS) system designed for restaurants, particularly focused on providing a smooth ordering experience for both customers and staff.
 The application includes both a kiosk view for customers to place orders and an admin dashboard for restaurant management.

 ## Project Overview